Timeline

 When this curve type is applied, the keys are connected by a horizontal straight line according to the value of the latter keyframe.

-(4) Bezier: After selecting a key, click the “Bezier” button to display a yellow “Bezier Handle” on the key.
+- After selecting a key, click the “Bezier” button to display the yellow “Bezier Handle” on the key.

 Grab the rounded edge and move it up, down, left, or right to freely edit the shape of the curve.